ungoodblog/ungoodblog.github.io/_posts/2020-05-26-Fuzzing-Like-A-Caveman-3.md

 As you can see, we're locked in to a severely limited amount of possibilities.

 ## Vulnerable Program
 I wrote a simple cartoonish program to demonstrate how hard it can be for "dumb" fuzzers to find bugs.
-Imagine a target a application that has several decision trees in the disassembly map view of the binary.
+Imagine a target application that has several decision trees in the disassembly map view of the binary.
 The application performs 2-3 checks on the input to see if it meets certain criteria before passing the input to some sort of vulnerable function.
 Here is what I mean:

 ![](/assets/images/AWE/tree.PNG)